redmond2742/SmallOrganizationWebsite/README.md

 ![github login gif](assets/demo/02.Edits.gif)

 ### 3. Clone repository to your local computer for additional editing and personalization
 Instead of editing the entire site on github, you can clone the repository to your local computer.
-From the terminal
+From the terminal in the folder you would like to work in, type:
 ```
 $ git clone https://github.com/swerty24/SmallOrganizationWebsite.git
 ```

+Make edits locally using [an editor of your choice](https://github.com/atom/atom).
+Update your repository with [push commands](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository).